- Comparing the 7 Best Above Ground Pool Vacuums

 1. Dolphin Escape: Best Robotic Pool Cleaner to Buy

-- Sleek design for above ground pools, an above-ground cleaner at an unthinkable cost.
+- Delivers unmatched performance in an above-ground cleaner at an unthinkable cost.

 - High-capacity cartridge system outperforms bags.